 Suppose we are building an app that checks whether a customer is eligible for a 10% discount at a movie theater.
 If the customer is aged 65 or over, they should be given a discount, otherwise, no discount should be given.
 We could build this program using an if…else statement.

 But, if statements take up at least two lines of code.
 There is a more concise way of writing an if statement if you are only evaluating a few conditions: the ternary operator in Python.

 The ternary operator is a type of conditional expression in Python that evaluates a statement.
 Ternary operators perform an action based on whether that statement is true or false.
 They are more concise than a traditional if…else statement.

 The syntax for the Python ternary statement is as follows:

 [if_true] if [expression] else [if_false]

 Suppose we want to give a customer at our movie theater a discount if they are 65 or older.
-We could do so using the following code:
+If a customer is not 65 or older, they are not entitled to a discount.
+We could check if a customer is eligible to receive a discoutn using the following code:

 age = 48 discount = True if age >= 65 else False print(discount)